 This nature reserve offers a chance to explore a secretive woodland on the edge of Dartmoor.
 Access is across a neighbouring property.
 Prior access permission from Devon Wildlife Trust must be sought.

 Once inside the reserve you'll be walking beneath a dense canopy of ash, hazel, holly, hawthorn and spindle.
 More than 100 kinds of flowering plant have been recorded here.
 Snowdrops and bluebells are part of this long list.

 The Wray Brook runs along one side of the reserve.
 Otters often use this section to search for food, as do herons.
 Inside the woodland there are lots of badger tracks.
 This is also a good place to see foxes.

 Going further from Mill Bottom

 The nature reserve sits at the centre of Lustleigh, a classic Devon village on the edges of Dartmoor.
-A pub, cafe and shop make it a great base to discover the area.
+A pub and shop make it a great base to discover the area.
 A good network of paths make for excellent walking.